 CK: Well, I need to start with a caveat.
 My wife, Melissa, who produces the show who's now listening to me, if I started giving advice about to organize a pantry, she's going to dope slap me after this is over.
 Because it's quite clear in our household that she's the organized one, and I'm complete chaos.
 So, every time I go to the kitchen, I get like six things to remember I should not do.
 But that being said, we've moved to spices on vertical racks, either metal or wooden racks that fit on a door for example, or inside a cabinet number two different kinds of flours etc. should be in those five quart I think they are those big buckets and you should label them on the outside not on the top but on the side so you can see them.
 I level.
 The problem with flour of course, if you're not going to use it right away, it really needs to be stored in the fridge.
 So, I probably keep smaller containers in your pantry and the rest of it in our fridge down in the basement.
 Three (how interesting) if you could keeping grains or other similar you know, beans, grains, make sure you label them.
 And then I think one other thing, take the spices and olive oil as the things that you use every day and put them into one area.
 If you use two herbs constantly don't put the herbs back in the spice drawer.
 Keep it right there.
 So, it's the stuff you always need right away.
 That's all I'm allowed to know I think

 SM: One of the things that I found very helpful you know I got it from The Container Store.
 It looks like stairs that you can expand or condense.
 So that way you can have you know the lower level is the first round of spices.
 The second level is the you know as the alphabet continues so you can see you all of them.
 You open up the door and it's all right there.

 Caller: Terrific.
 That's really helpful.
 I never would have thought to keep flour in the fridge.

-CK: Anyway, we're both Sarah and I are deeply jealous of your huge pantry
+CK: Anyway, we're both Sara and I are deeply jealous of your huge pantry

 SM: Yes really